Chapter 10:

 “Damn it, how do you get this thing to work!?” yelled Frigyes, and he started rubbing the helmet on his head.

-“I’m not going to teach if whether it works or not.
-I already know what kind of perverted things you had planned!” replied Kitezh.
+“I’m not going to teach you, whether it works or not.
+I already know what kind of perverted things you have planned!”
+Kitezh replied harshly.

 “I’m jealous that you don’t abuse your powers for that, Ms. Goody Two Shoes!” said Frigyes.